Crédit photo : Chau-Cuong LÊ

 I paint and draw "portraits" of anything that seizes my interest.
-Most of the time there is light, shadow or water involved.
-I praise the "act" more than the eventual result, I love to draw and feel how things slowly become my mental possession, through a comforting and soothing process.
+Most of the time there is light, shadow and water involved.
+I praise the "act" more than the eventual result.
+I love to draw and feel how things slowly become my mental possession, through a comforting and soothing process.
 A relationship is created with the subject, which dictates the result.
-Improvising is part of my process of creation, I need it's surprises and errors to which I must constantly find solutions.
+Improvising is part of my process of creation, I need it's surprises and errors to which I constantly must find solutions.

 At Mouton-Rothschild they choose a small Balthus drawing to illustrate one of their labels.
 Even a teetotaler would be encouraged to buy the bottle.

 Folon draws cards to Giorgio.
 And Helen refers me to them.
 Or was it I who told her?